What is an internship?

-- Student must register for the internship course that corresponds with the type of work that the student will be performing during the internship.
+- Student must register for the internship course that corresponds with the course prefix related to the discipline.

 - Student must successfully complete the course with a passing grade (pass/fail basis).

-The internship course is eligible for 3 hours of academic credit, with the exception of the forensic accounting practicum*.
+The internship course is eligible for 3 hours of academic credit.

-The students must complete and submit the following 2 forms to the appropriate Internship Coordinator before the student will be allowed to register for the internship course.
+The students must complete and submit the following 2 forms to the appropriate Internship Coordinator.
 Forms must be submitted no later than 3 business days prior to the drop add date for the semester in which the student will be attempting to enroll for the course.
+Approval must be received from the internship coordinator before the student will be allowed to register for the internship course.
 Failure to do so will result in the student being denied entry to the course or being administratively withdrawn from the course.

 - Experience Information Sheet – After completing the form with the assistance of their supervisor, both the student and the supervisor must sign it.